OpenTreeOfLife/phylesystem-api/docs/README.md

     curl -X POST http://dev.opentreeoflife.org/api/merge/v1/leto_study_1003/master?auth_token=$GITHUB_OAUTH_TOKEN

+If the request is successful, a JSON response similar to this will be returned:

+        {
+            "error": 0,
+            "branch_name": "master",
+            "description": "Merged branch leto_study_12",
+            "sha":  "dcab222749c9185797645378d0bda08d598f81e7"
+        }

+        If there is an error, an HTTP 400 error will be returned with a JSON response similar to this:

+        {
+            "error": 1,
+            "description": "Could not push foo branch"
+        }

 ### Using different author information

 By default, the API uses the name and email associated with the Github Oauth token to assign provenance to API calls.
 To over-ride that you can provide ```author_name``` and ```author_email``` arguments:

     curl -X PUT 'http://localhost:8000/api/default/v1/study/13.json?auth_token=$GITHUB_OAUTH_TOKEN&author_name=joe&author_email=joe@joe.com' --data-urlencode nexson@1003.json

+### API version

 All API calls are specific to the API version, which is a part of the URL.
 This allows for new versions of the API to come out which are not backward-compatible, while allowing old clients to continue working with older API versions.

-Any POST request attempting to update a study with invalid JSON will be denied and an HTTP error code 400 will be returned.

 ## Authors